Towards Logarithmic GLSM: The r-spin case

 \subsubsection{Modular principalization of the boundary}

 A stable log map is \emph{degenerate} if it maps a component of the source curve to the boundary of $Y$.
 Denote by $\Delta \subset \scrM(Y,\beta)$ the locus consisting of degenerate fibers.
-In general, it is virtually a toroidal divisor, which becomes a major difficulty for the construction of a reduced perfect obstruction theory of the compactified GLSM.
-The key to overcome this difficulty is the following \emph{modular principalization} of $\Delta$.
+In general, it is a virtual toroidal divisor, in the sense that it is the pullback of a Weil divisor from a log smooth stack $\fM(\cA,\beta')$ via a canonical morphism, see \eqref{equ:forgetgeometry}.
+This turns out to be a major difficulty for the construction of a reduced perfect obstruction theory of the compactified GLSM.
+The key to overcoming this difficulty is the following \emph{modular principalization} of $\Delta$.

 Let $f\colon \cC \to Y$ be a stable log map over a geometric log point $S$.
 For each irreducible component $Z \subset \cC$ we may associate an unique element $e_{Z} \in \oM_{S} := \cM_S/\cO^*_S$ called the \emph{degeneracy} of $Z$ (Section~\ref{sss:map-at-generic-pt}).
-As elements of the monoid $\oM_{S}$, they carry a natural partial ordering such that $e_{Z_1} \poleq e_{Z_2}$ iff $(e_{Z_2} - e_{Z_1}) \in \oM_S$.
-Intuitively $e_Z$ measures the ``speed'' of degeneracy of $Z$ into the boundary of $Y$, and $e_{Z_1} \poleq e_{Z_2}$ means that $Z_2$ degenerates ``faster'' than $e_{Z_1}$.
+As elements of $\oM_{S}$, they carry a natural partial ordering such that $e_{Z_1} \poleq e_{Z_2}$ iff $(e_{Z_2} - e_{Z_1}) \in \oM_S$.
+Intuitively $e_Z$ measures the ``speed'' of $Z$ falling into the boundary of $Y$, and $e_{Z_1} \poleq e_{Z_2}$ means that $Z_2$ degenerates ``faster'' than $e_{Z_1}$.
 The stable log map $f$ is said to have \emph{uniform maximal degeneracy} if the set of degeneracies has a unique maximal element.
 It turns out that having uniform maximal degeneracy is an open condition and is stable under base change.
 Let $\scrU(Y,\beta) \subset \scrM(Y,\beta)$ be the sub-category fibered over log schemes consisting of objects with the uniform maximal degeneracy.
-In Section \ref{sec:UMD}, we establish the following theorem.
+In Section \ref{sec:UMD}, we establish the following:

 \begin{theorem}[Theorem \ref{thm:max-moduli}] The canonical morphism $\scrU(Y,\beta) \to \scrM(Y,\beta)$ is a proper, representable and log \'etale morphism of log Deligne--Mumford stacks. \end{theorem}